• Skip to main content

 Jump to Recipe·Print Recipe

-Perfect for a summer party dessert!
+Perfect summer dessert!

 Piña Colada Cake is light, refreshing, and packed with flavors of pineapple and coconut with an airy whipped topping, it’s the perfect dessert for any spring or summer gathering.